owencho/SimpleChat/Readme.md

 Introduction
 ============
 This is an incomplete program where it just provides the basic functionality of chat window to get you started on creating your own simple chat program.
+This project was created using NetBeans 11.3.

 Structure
 =========